codership/galera/Docs_tommi/python3/source/createcluster.rst

 .. index::
    pair: Parameters; wsrep_ready

-You can test that the cluster actually works as follows:
+You can test that *Galera Cluster for MySQL* works as follows:

 1. Connect to MySQL on any node: